What differentiates the anatomic stages of breast cancer? How does this affect my eligibility?

 Below are videos that can help you learn more about early-stage invasive breast cancer, treatments and personalizing your breast cancer treatment with Oncotype DX.

-If you have questions about the Oncotype DX test and would like to speak with a knowledgeable customer service specialist at Genomic Health, please contact us.
+If you have questions about the Oncotype DX test and would like to speak with a knowledgeable customer service specialist at Exact Sciences, please contact us.

 Oncotype DX - Outcomes Matter

-As the only test proven to predict chemotherapy benefit, the Oncotype DX for breast cancer test is included in all major cancer guidelines worldwide and now considered as standard of care for women with early-stage breast cancer with unprecedented prospective patient outcomes in more than 50,000 patients from seven large, independently run, international studies.
+As the only test proven to predict chemotherapy benefit, the Oncotype DX Breast Recurrence Score® test is included in all major cancer guidelines worldwide and now considered as standard of care for women with early-stage breast cancer with results from the largest-ever adjuvent breast cancer treatment trial with over 10,000 patient participants.